 The FCC's local television ownership rule generally prohibits common ownership of two full-power stations in a market unless at least one of the stations is not a top-four ranked station in the market based on audience share at the time of acquisition of the second station.
+In certain circumstances, the rule also restricts broadcasters from maintaining two or more top-four ranked broadcast channels in the same market via use of a station's multicast channels or a low-power television station.
 However, the FCC may permit such common ownership if it finds such ownership would serve the public interest, convenience and necessity.